joaquim-de-melo-neto/junit/README.md

 executing each test method (see Test Classes and Methods).
 This "per-method" test instance lifecycle is the default behavior in JUnit Jupiter and is analogous to all previous versions of JUnit.
 > Please note that the test class will still be instantiated if a given test method is disabled via a condition (e.g., @Disabled, @DisabledOnOs, etc.) even when the "permethod" test
-> instance lifecycle mode is active. \
+> instance lifecycle mode is active.

 If you would prefer that JUnit Jupiter execute all test methods on the same test instance, annotate your test class with @TestInstance(Lifecycle.PER_CLASS).
 When using this mode, a new test instance will be created once per test class.
 Thus, if your test methods rely on state stored in instance variables, you may need to reset that state in @BeforeEach or @AfterEach methods.
 The "per-class" mode has some additional benefits over the default "per-method" mode.
 Specifically, with the "per-class" mode it becomes possible to declare @BeforeAll and @AfterAll on non-static methods as well as on interface default methods.
-The "per-class" mode therefore also makes it possible to use @BeforeAll and @AfterAll methods in @Nested test classes. \
+The "per-class" mode therefore also makes it possible to use @BeforeAll and @AfterAll methods in @Nested test classes.

 Parameterized tests make it possible to run a test multiple times with different arguments.
 They are declared just like regular @Test methods but use the @ParameterizedTest annotation instead.
-In addition, you must declare at least one source that will provide the arguments for each invocation and then consume the arguments in the test method. \
+In addition, you must declare at least one source that will provide the arguments for each invocation and then consume the arguments in the test method.
 In order to use parameterized tests you need to add a dependency on the junit-jupiter-params artifact.
-Please refer to Dependency Metadata for details
+Please refer to Dependency Metadata for details.

+To apply the same timeout to all test methods within a test class and all of its @Nested classes, you can declare the @Timeout annotation at the class level.
+It will then be applied to all test, test factory, and test template methods within that class and its @Nested classes unless overridden by a @Timeout annotation on a specific method or @Nested class.
+Please note that @Timeout annotations declared at the class level are not applied to lifecycle methods.

+Declaring @Timeout on a @TestFactory method checks that the factory method returns within the specified duration but does not verify the execution time of each individual DynamicTest generated by the factory.
+Please use assertTimeout() or assertTimeoutPreemptively() for that purpose.
+If @Timeout is present on a @TestTemplate method — for example, a @RepeatedTest or
+@ParameterizedTest — each invocation will have the given timeout applied to it.